Foreign relations of Barbados

 This article deals with the diplomatic affairs, foreign policy and international relations of Barbados.

 At the political level, these matters are officially handled by the Ministry of Foreign Affairs, which answers to the Prime Minister.
-The Minister of Foreign Affairs, since May 2018 is Jerome X. Walcott.
+The Minister of Foreign Affairs is Kerrie Symmonds.

 Barbados is a moderate political and economic power in the Caribbean region.

 Between independence in 1966 and the 1990s, Barbados has used a pro business and investment policy to expand its influence in the world.
 Through the usage of its network of international bilateral relations, the country has been able to maintain an independent foreign policy.
 Barbados' recent policy has been to focus and strengthen ties with nations that country feels will enhance its diplomacy or foreign trade.
 Barbados has sought to engage in multilateral diplomacy through the United Nations, the Caribbean Community (CARICOM), the Association of Caribbean States (ACS), the group of ACP countries, the Organization of American States, and several other agencies which it is engaged.
 In 2008 Barbados and the other members of CARICOM signed an Economic Partnership Agreement (EPA) with the European Union and its European Commission.
 The deal covers CARICOM's membership in the Caribbean Forum (CARIFORUM).
 CARIFORUM in turn is a part of the Group of African, Caribbean, and Pacific (ACP) States.
 The agreement outlines Barbados' future development and trade ties with the European Union, and serves as a blueprint for future relations between both trading blocs under the Cotonou Agreement and the Lomé Convention.

 Barbados has placed an emphasis on a furtherance of relations with the nations of Africa where the majority of islanders have ancestral connection.
 A prior CARICOM-Africa summit were held with future agenda to be formulated.

 As a small nation, the primary thrust of Barbados' diplomatic activity has been within international organisations.
 Currently Barbados has established official diplomatic relations with 105 countries around the globe.